 - The Oak Hills Local School District is the third largest in Hamilton County and serves approximately 8,100 students in programs from preschool through grade 12.

-- Oak Hill High School is the second largest high school in the state.
+- Oak Hills High School is the third largest high school in the state.

 - Middle school students have opportunities to earn high school credit, and high school students can earn college credit without ever leaving the Oak Hills campus.

 - Oak Hills spends the third lowest amount per pupil in Hamilton County, and have consistently maintained an Excellent rating on the state Report Card for nine consecutive years.
 On the 2008-2009 state Report Card, the district earned an Excellent with Distinction rating.

 - J. F. Dulles Elementary and Bridgetown Middle School earned Excellent with Distinction ratings on the state report card for 2009-2010.

 - The Oak Hills Local School District was formed as the result of the consolidation of three elementary districts – Bridgetown, Delhi and Springmyer, and took effect April 23, 1956.